Hand & BodySkincareFragranceHome

 8 million shea trees are lost every year due to climate change and unsustainable clearing of land.
 If we only consider what this means for the environment, shea trees fix 1.5 million tonnes of CO2 every year.
 Global Shea Alliance (GSA) promotes women’s empowerment and protection of the shea eco-system.
 It provides a path to income generation and a way out of poverty.
 In Africa where food sources are limited and shea is only grown 6 months of the year this is critical.
 Shea butter requires a lot of labor and toil – done by women.
 We all want to be paid fairly for our minds, bodies and expertise and this is the GSA commitment.
 It includes program training for quality standards, sustainable farming and greater efficient in processing.
 Learn more about GSA.

-Our goats milk soaps and skincare come from California farms that are individually Certified Humane Farm Animal Care (HFAC), an independent, third-party non profit organization.
+The small group of our goats milk soaps come from California farms that are individually Certified Humane Farm Animal Care (HFAC) — an independent, third-party non profit organization.
 Their strict guidelines ensures the care for these wonderful animals.
 Goats are free from steroids, antibiotics and growth hormones.
 Farmers that raise goats do it because they truly love the animal.
-If you’ve never met a goat you know how much personality they can have.
-Feeling is believing, particularly if you have sensitive skin and we just love the benefits which are many.
+If you’ve met a goat you know how much personality they have.
+While we prioritize and feel most strongly about plant-based ingredients, goats milk have unique, naturally occurring fatty acids that are beneficial for skin.

 Cleaning for Reuse